Industrial deafness claims by workers in Queensland

 When determining the claim, Workcover or the workers’ compensation self-insurer will organise for you to attend a hearing assessment with an audiologist to determine the extent of hearing loss attributable to the work environment.
 After this, you will receive a Notice of Assessment which will set out the extent of your hearing loss and how much you are entitled to as a Lump Sum Statutory Payment under workers’ compensation legislation for your injury.

-Take caution when responding and get advice
+Claim process: take caution when responding and get advice

 You must be extremely cautious when responding to this document.